Also known as: Distance Learning Service Coordinator.

 Developing distance education curricula is a demanding job position.
 Today, online college-level courses are quickly becoming more and more popular as information technology creates new opportunities for distance learning coordinators to utilize web-based strategies.
 As such, distance learning administrators and instructors must be well versed in the most up-to-date information technology developments, particularly developments in multimedia technology that provide teachers inventive teaching methods.

 Would you make a good distance learning coordinator?
-Sokanu's free assessment reveals your exact compatibility with this career, your strengths, and any unique areas of interest.Take the career test
+Sokanu's free assessment reveals how compatible you are with a career across 5 dimensions!Take the career test

 The job duties of distance learning coordinators are numerous, but suffice it to say, their primary day-to-day duties involve administrative responsibilities.
 The distance education programs at major universities, for example, require that distance learning administers evaluate lecturers in order to ensure instructors are adhering to the proper curricula.
 Often, this oversight involves assessing the implementation of established information technology strategies such as the scope of online courses.